Actively Recruiting

 - Pregnant or breastfeeding

-- History of active gastrointestinal bleeds or ulcers
+- History of active gastrointestinal bleeding or ulcers

-- Chronic use of steroids or immune-modulating drugs or history of organ transplantation
+- Chronic use of steroids, immune-modulating drugs, or history of organ transplant

 - Preexisting chronic kidney, liver, heart, or lung disease

-- Creatinine level greater than or equal to 1.30 mg/dL at enrollment
+- Creatinine level of 1.30 mg/dL or higher at enrollment

 - History of heart attack, stroke, or bleeding disorder